 Verify the school has physical facilities and is recognized by the relevant provincial ministry of education or post-secondary authority.

-Get your personalized study permit checklist
+Get your study permit checklist

 Our free tool generates a document checklist based on your school, program, and country of origin.